NathanAW24/information-retrieval-assignments/week4/README.md

 rsv(mvykw, D8, ...) = 0.44597715634185464
 ```

-Based on this RSV lowest to highest, `D6` &rarr; `D8` &rarr; `D7`.
+Based on this RSV highest to lowest (descending), `D7` &rarr; `D8` &rarr; `D6`.
 We don't need to use info about non-relevant docs, because they contain irrelevant terms, which might increase RSV value unecessarily, even though the document is irrelevant.

 # Exercise 3
 File is in `exercise3.py`.